 BRIEF BIOGRAPHY

-Michael Bell is a a renowned American artist, author, TED speaker, and visual journaling pioneer most famous for his larger-than-life sized narrative series paintings and celebrity portrait clientele, which includes John Gotti, Dominic Capone and numerous actors from the Sopranos, Goodfellas, A Bronx Tale and more.
+Michael Bell is a renowned American artist, author, TED speaker, and visual journaling pioneer.
+He is best known for his larger-than-life-sized narrative series paintings and his clientele, which includes John Gotti, Dominic Capone, and numerous actors from "The Sopranos," "Goodfellas," and "A Bronx Tale," among others.

 The Sopranos John Fiore and James Gandolfini support artist Michael Bell Sopranos actors support artist Michael Bell Michael Bell with Clem Caserta of A Bronx Tale and Georgia Durante in Chicago at the Gangsters Convention Michael Bell with John Fiore and Joe Gannascoli doing autographed prints at Soup as Art in Bay Ridge, Brooklyn Michael Bell unveils CSI:Miami Sofia Milos portrait for her at the Four Seasons, Beverly Hills Sopranos star Tony Sirico endorses a Michael Bell portrait created for him Two Bad Boys of the art world Michael Bell and Eric Fischl at the NAEA Convention in New York City